Canon imagePROGRAF PRO-300 Printer Review

 Popular Printer Comparisons

 The Canon imagePROGRAF PRO-300 is a professional photo printer.
-It has built-in features you won't find on lower-end, casual photo printers, like automatic skew detection, which will keep photos and documents from coming out at an angle, and what Canon advertises as a "Nozzle Recovery System," which allows the printer to keep printing even if a printhead becomes clogged.
-It also comes with a proprietary "Chroma Optimizer" cartridge, which is supposed to enhance the shine and longevity of a print.
+It features built-in capabilities that are not found in lower-end, casual photo printers, such as automatic skew detection, which prevents photos and documents from printing at an angle.
+Additionally, Canon advertises a "Nozzle Recovery System," which enables the printer to continue printing even if a printhead becomes clogged.
+It also comes with a proprietary "Chroma Optimizer" cartridge, designed to enhance the shine and longevity of the print.
 However, it prints very slowly and lacks a scanner.

 For more options, check out our recommendations for the best photo printers, the best 11x17" printers, and the best Canon printers.